agustinmista/positron/README.md

 some traction, since both Microsoft and Apple charge you a fair amount of real money to let you become a trusted developer.

-  * On windows, if you see the `Windows protected your PC` popup, you can continue by clicking in `More info` and the `Run anyway`.
+  * On Windows, if you see the `Windows protected your PC` popup, you can continue by clicking on `More info` and then `Run anyway`.

   * On macOS, you might need to [allow apps from unidentified developers](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac).

 ### Build from source

 You can also build Positron by yourself.
-Assumming you have `git` and `npm` installed, this should get you far:
+Assuming you have `git` and `npm` installed, this should get you far:

 ```